-Time sensitive features are not employed frequently in production sharing contracts, but time sensitivity is actually the simplest way to create less front end loading and therefore more alignment.
+Time sensitive features are usually not employed in production sharing contracts, but time sensitivity is actually the simplest way to create less front end loading and therefore more alignment.
 This is an area that governments may wish to review more as a possible solution to improved alignment.